-The Virtual Public Meeting was held Wednesday, January 20, 2021, from 4:30 p.m. to 6:30 p.m. via KDOT's Public Information Management Application (PIMA) website.
-The meeting started with a presentation from the Project team that covered the Project background, the new tolling legislation, the U.S. 69 pre-planning analysis, the purpose and need of the Project, the environmental process and the engagement process.
+The Virtual Public Meeting was on Wednesday, January 20, 2021 from 4:30 p.m. to 6:30 p.m. via KDOT's Public Information Management Application (PIMA) website.
+The meeting started with a presentation from the Project Team.
+The background of the project was discussed as well as the new tolling legislation, the U.S. 69 preplanning analysis, purpose and need of the Project, the environmental process, and the engagement process.

 Two-hundred nine (209) people signed into the virtual public meeting using the PIMA site.
-Meeting participants then were able to ask questions and provide input to the Project team by submitting a question or comment on the meeting website.
-These questions were read aloud and answered by the Project team.
+Meeting participants were then able to ask questions and provide input to the Project team via submitting a question or comment on the meeting website platform.
+These questions were read aloud answered by the Project team.
 Additional questions will be responded to and followed up on with the individuals who inquired.